 Winter is coming.
-(Signal Game of Thrones intro.)
+(Cue Game of Thrones intro.)
 While you shouldn’t have to prepare quite the same way the Starks and Lannisters will, it’s still crucial to make sure your home is ready for the cold.
 Here are a couple suggestions from Service Experts Heating & Air Conditioning to get you started.

 Clear Space Surrounding Air Returns